Trick-or-treating: Souling

+The practice of giving and eating soul cakes continues in some countries today, such as Portugal (where it is known as Pão-por-Deus and occurs on All Hallows' Day and All Souls' Day), as well as the Philippines (where it is known as Pangangaluwa and occurs on All Hallows' Eve).
+In other countries, souling is seen as the origin of the practice of trick-or-treating.
+In the United States, some churches, during Allhallowtide, have invited people to come receive sweets from them and have offered to "pray for the souls of their friends, relatives or even pets" as they do so.

+Mumming

 Since the Middle Ages, a tradition of mumming on a certain holiday has existed in parts of Britain and Ireland.
 It involved going door-to-door in costume, performing short scenes or parts of plays in exchange for food or drink.
 The custom of trick-or-treating on Halloween may come from the belief that supernatural beings, or the souls of the dead, roamed the earth at this time and needed to be appeased.